5 min read

 You now have a fully working dark and light mode theme selector with an easy to use invert system to make future maintenance and additions easy.

-Finally, an invert word of warning, I've found that some elements, like "position: fixed" and "position: sticky" sometimes don't preform as expected when being inverted unless you invert the "body" or "html" element of your website so always test.
+Finally, an invert word of warning, I've found that some elements, like "position: fixed" and "position: sticky" sometimes don't perform as expected when being inverted unless you invert the "body" or "html" element of your website so always test.
 You may have to change how you invert based on your site's design.

 Some posts in similar tags to this one.